Cornerstone-OnDemand/modelkit/docs/library/models/testing.md

         return item
 ```

-In the above example, 4 test cases will be ran:
+In the above example, 4 test cases will be run:

 - 2 for `some_model_a`
 - 2 for `some_model_b`